 An F-1 student may only work off campus after their request is approved by U.S. Citizenship and Immigration Services (USCIS).

 F-1 students are allowed to work on campus if a job is available.
 Students are limited to 20 hours of work a week during the academic term.
-Students who wish to work on campus should contact their campus DSO to ensure that required documents are submitted.
-Please note that on campus employment options are limited.
+Students who wish to work on campus should contact their campus DSO to ensure that the required documents are submitted.
+Please note that on-campus employment options are limited.

 Upon Program Completion

-Once you complete your program of study and any authorized period of practical training, F-1 students have 60 days after completion of your program (the program end date on your Form I-20) to leave the United States.
-If a student wishes to extend their stay in the United States, talk with the DSO to learn more about transferring to another school.
+Once you complete your Program of Study and any authorized period of practical training, F-1 students have 60 days after completion of your program (the program end date on your Form I-20) to leave the United States.

 Visiting International Students